mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Goroutines

-- a lightweight thread of execution managed by the Go runtime that run a specific function call
+A goroutine is a lightweight thread of execution managed by the Go runtime that run a specific function call.
-  - each consumes about 2K of memory compared to 1MB for a Java thread
+Each goroutine consumes about 2K of memory compared to 1MB for a Java thread.
-  - use more memory only when needed
+They use more memory only when needed.

-  - start up faster than threads
+Goroutines start up faster than threads.
-  - not mapped 1-1 with threads, but multiplexed across them
+They not mapped one-to-one with threads, but are multiplexed across them.

-- run until the function exits or the application terminates
+A goroutine runs until its function exits or the application terminates.

-- the `main` function runs in a goroutine, so there is always at least one
+The `main` function of an application runs in a goroutine, so there is always at least one.

-- to create another, proceed any function call with `go`
+To create a new goroutine, proceed any function call, named or anonymous, with `go`.
-  - arguments are evaluated in the current goroutine
+Arguments to the function are evaluated in the current goroutine.
-  - function execution occurs in the new goroutine
+The function is executed asynchronously inside the new goroutine when it is scheduled to run in a thread.
-- without using `go` the call is synchronous
+When a function is called without using `go` the call is synchronous.

-- with using `go` the call is asynchronous
-- to get the number of currently running goroutines, call `runtime.NumGoRoutine()`
+To get the number of currently running goroutines, call `runtime.NumGoRoutine()`.

-- to get the number of CPUs in the computer, call `runtime.NumCPU()`
+To get the number of CPUs in the computer, call `runtime.NumCPU()`.
-  - may be useful to decide at runtime how many goroutines to start
+This may be useful to decide at runtime how many goroutines to start.

 - goroutines share memory, so access should be synchronized
 - `time.Sleep(duration)` pauses the current goroutine for the given duration
   - duration is in nanoseconds (1 nanosecond = 1,000,000 milliseconds)